Have Questions about Los Angeles and California Labor and Employment Laws?

 A Los Angeles discrimination attorney can explain California discrimination laws as well as help you file a discrimination claim.
 We offer a free attorney case review to discuss discrimination questions.
 To prepare for that meeting, we provide a discrimination questionnaire to help you get us the right information.
 Types of discrimination that workers may experience on the job include:

-If you believe you have experienced disability discrimination at work in Los Angeles, you have rights under disability discrimination laws.
+You have rights under disability discrimination laws.
 The Americans with Disabilities Act (ADA) requires employers to provide reasonable accommodations to applicants or employees with physical or mental limitations who are otherwise qualified to perform their job duties.
 However, these reasonable disability accommodations must not impose an undue hardship to the employer.

 The Pregnancy Discrimination Act (PDA) protects pregnant employees from discrimination at work.